yoyotv/Image-derain-via-CGAN/README.md

 * Maybe update generator twice then update discriminator might got a better result.
 We thought in this case, the discriminator is just too strong.
 Slow the discriminator down might lead the network to get a better performance.

+* From [3] equation (3), using L1 distance to be the raw and vgg loss function instead of L2 distance might improve the performance.

 ## Results

 Some other "OK" results we got.